ADWSr/PingGIS/README.md

 # PingGIS
-Guides for using the PingGIS service and API to monitor your GIS services
+Guide for using the PingGIS service and API to monitor your GIS services